cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ### Comparing Output

-TODO: Output?

 Now, enter play mode by clicking the play button.
-If you have performed the above steps correctly, then your output shoudld be identical to the previous tutorial, and you have successfully completed this tutorial.
+If you have performed the above steps correctly, then your output should be identical to the output of the tutorial you chose to use in the Branching Paths section.
+If this is true then you have successfully completed this tutorial.

 ## Conclusion